Threadworm

 • Read more about mebendazole.

-In most cases, you won’t need to see your GP.
-However, if you are pregnant or breastfeeding and have threadworms, or if your child is under 2 years old and has threadworms, you should see your GP.
-This is because the recommended treatment in these circumstances is usually different from that recommended for most other people.
+In most cases, you won’t need to see your healthcare provider.
+However, if you’re pregnant or breastfeeding and have threadworms, or if your child is under 2 years old and has threadworms, you should get advice.
+This is because the treatment in these circumstances is usually different from what's recommended for most other people.

 References